Phala-Network/phala-wiki-next/content/en-us/general/phala-network/governance.md

 To make any changes to the network, the idea is to compose active token holders and the council together to administrate a network upgrade decision.
 No matter whether the proposal is proposed by the public (PHA token holders) or the council, it finally will have to go through a referendum to let all holders, weighted by stake, make the decision.

-To better understand how the council is formed, please read council section.
+To better understand how the council is formed, please read the council section.

 ## Referenda